-Every generation laughs at the prejudices of the previous generation while remaining completely oblivious to its own.
+Each generation laughs at the prejudices of the previous one while remaining completely oblivious to its own.

 You can usefully divide mankind into two groups: those who like visiting museums and those you don’t.

 You can tell someone’s IQ isn’t above 115 when his sole contribution to the discussion is saying things like “You can’t generalize like that.”
-Or, “here’s a personal anecdote about someone who is an exception to your rule.”
+Or, “here’s an anecdote about someone who is an exception to your rule.”